miketownsend/big-data-little-client/README.md

 ## 2. Processing data in JS

+- use the devtool performance profiler to identify which parts of  your code are inefficient
 - use date-fns if parsing dates instead of moment
 - take care with FP and currying
 - spread operator is faster than object.assign